Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Visualization: Views

 \subsection{Spatial Views}

-The spatial views are based on basic principles used for visualizing data in the domain of RT planning~\cite{Schlachter2019b}.
-The views follow a standard layout as generally used in imaging workstations and commercial RT planning tools.
-It provides a screen divided into four quadrants, three showing 2D views with an MPR (multiplanar reconstruction), and one showing a 3D view of the data (see Fig. \ref{fig:anatomical_overview}).
-All information displayed in the spatial views is coupled with the quantitative views and depending on the selections made therein.
-The general approach is to pre-select at least one anatomical image for display, for instance, the planning CT to provide an anatomical context.
-Other images can be added, such as an MRI, and will be displayed using image fusion~\cite{Schlachter2017}.
-Structures, i.e., target volumes, OARs and overlap volumes will be automatically added or removed, depending on selections made in the quantitative views.
-This will be explained in more details in the remainder of the article.
+The spatial views utilize standard techniques for visualizing data in radiation therapy planning~\cite{Schlachter2019b}, with a layout similar to that used in commercial RT planning tools.
+They consist of four quadrants, with three displaying slice views and one displaying a 3D view of the data (see Fig.~\ref{fig:anatomical_overview}).
+The views are designed to display at least one anatomical image, such as a planning CT, as a reference, and additional images can be added and displayed using image fusion techniques~\cite{Schlachter2017}.
+The information displayed in the spatial views is linked to selections made in the quantitative views, with structures such as target volumes, OARs, and overlap volumes being automatically added or removed based on these selections.

-\paragraph{Slice-Views} The slice-views shows image information in coronal, sagittal and axial orientation (see Fig.~\ref{fig:anatomical_overview}).
-Dose distribution information can be added on demand, and displayed either as color was or outline as depicted in Fig.~\ref{fig:iso_dose_visualisation}.
-For each structure which is selected for display the outline is visualized with the color assigned to the structure.
-In addition, each overlap volume which is selected in the quantitative views, will be displayed as filled, half transparent area, which is shown in Fig.~\ref{fig:anatomical_overview}.
-The resulting color is determined by mixing the colors of the original structures.
+\paragraph{Slice Views} The slice views show image information in coronal, sagittal, and axial orientation (see Fig.~\ref{fig:anatomical_overview}).
+Dose distribution information can be added on demand, and displayed either as colorwash or as outline.
+For each structure selected for display, its outline is shown in the color assigned to that structure.
+Additionally, any overlap volumes selected in the quantitative views are displayed as filled, semi-transparent areas, as illustrated in Fig.~\ref{fig:anatomical_overview}.
+The color of these areas is a mix of the colors of the original structures.

-\paragraph{3D-View} The underlying implementation for volume visualization of the imaging data is based on the approach described in~\cite{Schlachter2017}, and is used for image fusion, as well as, target and OARs structures.
-Furthermore, the implementation allows for ``cutting open'' the volumes to be able to inspect the inside information, which is shown in Fig.~\ref{fig:anatomical_overview}.
-There is also the possibility to display dose information as iso-dose surfaces for defined dose-values.
-Additionally, it is possible to highlight the surface of the overlap volume in 3D if required.
+\paragraph{3D View} The volume visualization of imaging data is based on the approach presented in Schlachter et al.~\cite{Schlachter2017}, and is used for both image fusion and visualization of target and OAR structures.
+The implementation also allows for ``cutting'' open the volumes for a closer inspection of the internal information, as shown in Fig.~\ref{fig:anatomical_overview}.
+Dose information is displayed as isodose surfaces for specified dose values.
+Additionally, it is possible to highlight the surface of the overlap volume in 3D if needed.